didlix/racheljgraves.co.uk/source/cv.markdown

 I have 13 years experience working with a variety of object-oriented programming languages (most recently Ruby) and with a number of frameworks and content management systems (Ruby on Rails, Sinatra, Padrino and Middleman).
 I am also proficient in HTML and CSS.

 ### Tools and Processes

-I am proficient with a number of tools and processes in Test-Driven Development, Behaviour-Driven Development, User–Centred Design, Project Management and so on.
+I am proficient with a number of tools and processes in Test-Driven Development, Behaviour-Driven Development, User–Centred Design and Evaluation, Project Management and so on.

 ## Relevant Experience